Umarbjr/DataStructures_Project3/README.md

 Program #3

-Name:
+Name: Umar Balogun

 COSC 2030

-Section #
+Section # 11

-Competing: YES or NO
+Competing: YES

-Best run time:
+Best run time: 1.00517 on Linux

-How to compile:
+How to compile: g++ ProgAss3.cpp

-Anything that doesn't work:
+Anything that doesn't work: All good